-Having operated a denture practice for over 50 years, we’ve found that people many questions about denture adhesives.
+Having operated a denture practice for over 50 years, we’ve found that people have many questions about denture adhesives.
 These are Dr. Kandarian’s responses to commonly asked questions about denture adhesives.
 Don’t see the answer to your question here?
 Email us at firstname.lastname@example.org.

 What is the best holding denture adhesive?